Quantum plasmons with optical-range frequencies in doped few-layer graphene

-There are three important decay modes that lead to plasmon damping: a) Landau damping due to intraband losses when $\omega$\textless~$\omega_{\text{intra}}$, b) interband losses (single particle excitations, SPEs, identified as poles of the response function \cite{low_prl2014,jain_1987}) when $\omega$\textgreater~$\omega_{\text{SPE}}$, and c) decay via optical phonons in graphene for $\omega$\textgreater~$\omega_{\text{ph}}$ ($\omega_{\text{ph}}$= 0.2 eV or 6.2 $\mu$m) \cite{jablan_2009}.
 In case of G/Li/G, since the optical phonon $\omega_{\text{ph}}$ = 1400 cm$^{-1} \equiv$ 0.17 eV \cite{guzman_2014,profeta_2012} is much smaller than the symmetric or antisymmetric plasmon frequencies (0.8 eV to 2.2 eV for $q\geq$~0.007 \AA$^{-1}$), only multiple scatterings by phonons (which are less likely) will scatter plasmons into the damping regions.
 On the other hand, plasmons within frequency range $\omega_{\text{SPE}} - \omega_{\text{ph}}$ to $\omega_{\text{SPE}}$ can get scattered by phonons into Landau/interband scattering regions.
 Therefore making $\omega$\textgreater$~\omega_{\text{SPE}}-\omega_{\text{ph}}$ the region where plasmons are damped by interband transitions and optical phonons.
-The SPEs at $q$= 0 were identified at 0 eV, 0.6 eV and 2.4 eV originating from the intraband, low energy interband and the electron-hole interband transitions in G/Li/G. The damping regions are defined by E$_{\text{SPE}}\pm \hbar v_Fq ~\pm~\hbar\omega_{\text{ph}}$~(including scattering by optical phonons), where $v_F$ is the Fermi velocity and E$_{\text{SPE}}$ is the single particle excitation energy \cite{brey_2013,jain_1987} [see gray shaded areas in Fig. \ref{fig2}(b)].
+The SPE's at $q$= 0 were identified at 0 eV, 0.6 eV and 2.4 eV originating from the intraband, low energy interband and the electron-hole interband transitions in G/Li/G. The damping regions are defined by E$_{\text{SPE}}\pm \hbar v_{\text{F}}q ~\pm~\hbar\omega_{\text{ph}}$~(including scattering by optical phonons), where $v_{\text{F}}$ is the Fermi velocity and E$_{\text{SPE}}$ is the single particle excitation energy \cite{brey_2013,jain_1987} [see gray shaded areas in Fig. \ref{fig2}(b)].
 Heavy doping by lithium pushes the electron-hole interband threshold for the bilayer to $\omega_{\text{inter}}\approx 1.77$ eV ($\lambda = 0.7 \; \mu$m).
 Since the optical frequency range ($\omega_{\text{op}}$) is between 1.59 eV to 3.26 eV ($\lambda = 0.38 \; \mu$m to 0.78 $\mu$m) and $\omega_{\text{inter}}<\omega_{\text{op}}$, most of the symmetric and antisymmetric plasmon modes in this range are not damped by the interband transitions, indicated by the shaded regions in Fig. \ref{fig2}(b) and \ref{fig2}(e).
 Only for $q\geq 0.06$ \AA$^{-1}$ are the symmetric and antisymmetric modes damped.